10up/theme-scaffold/README.md

 The test file lives in `/tests/accessibility/compliance/pa11y.js` if any edits are needed (such as staging credentials, if you're running tests in an environment that requires authentication).

 ## Automated Acceptance Testing
 Automated acceptance testing in the Theme Scaffolding leverages [WP Acceptance](https://github.com/10up/wpacceptance) and is included in the project via Composer as a dev required package.
-Run the command `composer update` to install the required packages.
+Run the command `composer update` (see [Composer Commands](https://github.com/10up/theme-scaffold/tree/feature/docs-composer#composer-commands) above) to install the required packages.
 Refer to the [documentation](https://wpacceptance.readthedocs.io/en/latest/#wp-acceptance) to ensure your host machine has the necessary [requirements](https://wpacceptance.readthedocs.io/en/latest/#requirements).
 The Theme Scaffolding is already setup to work with WP Acceptance and a few example tests have been created to serve as examples.

 To run the test suite, from the root of the repository, run `./vendor/bin/wpacceptance run`.
 WP Acceptance will automatically run the test suite in isolated docker containers.
 To write your own acceptance tests, refer to the [documentation](https://wpacceptance.readthedocs.io/en/latest/#writing-tests) and [cookbook](https://wpacceptance.readthedocs.io/en/latest/cookbook/).